code-423n4/2022-03-sublime/README.md

 The main focus of this audit are the first two contracts, which is a new type of loan product we're introducing called Pooled Credit Lines.
 Pooled Credit Lines allow the creation of generalized loan offerings.
 It allows a borrower to raise a line of credit from multiple lenders.
 Capital from lenders is pooled together, and any unused capital is supplied onto a savings strategy chosen during the creation of the loan.
 Participation of lenders in the loan can be restricted by the borrower by choosing a verifier that matches their requirements.

 The third contract is a verifier used to verify user's Twitter IDs.
 Verification involves a combination of on-chain and off-chain steps.
-A basic overview is:
+All verifiers involve the following general flow:

 1. User requests verification
 2. User posts a tweet containing a signed message
 3. Verification of the signed message occurs off-chain using a bot
-4. If the message is successfully verified, user executes a transaction that finally adds their details to the contract
+4. If the message is successfully verified, user executes a transaction that adds their details to the contract.
+Parts of the argument necessary to execute the transaction are provided by the verifier

 Additional details (overview as well as technical spec) can be found in our [documentation](https://docs.sublime.finance/).